 Purpose: The two-year Associate Degree program is designed to prepare students educationally as contributing members of the health team, rendering direct patient care as beginning practitioners of nursing in a variety of health services facilities.
 At the successful completion of the program, students will be eligible to take the National Council Licensure Examination (NCLEX) leading to licensure as a registered nurse (R.N.).
 The program is fully approved by the State Council of Higher Education for Virginia and the Virginia State Board of Nursing.
-It has received accreditation from the National League for Nursing Accrediting Commission, Inc. [3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, (404) 975-5000) http://www.nlnac.org/home.htm].
+It has received accreditation from the Accreditation Commission for Education in Nursing (ACEN) [3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, (404) 975-5000)].
 This may be used as a resource for program information.